Seazer53/E-Commerce/README.md

-# E-Ticaret
+# E-Commerce
-Python Flask kütüphanesi kullanılarak oluşturulmuş E-ticaret sitesi projesi.
-Veritabanı olarak Microsoft SQL Server kullanıldı.
+An e-commerce project created by using Python Flask library Python.
+As a database Microsoft SQL Database has been used.